jimiatro/COVID-19-and-Its-Impact-on-the-Greek-Stock-Market/README.md

 ### 2. [SQL-Tableau.sql](./SQL-Tableau.sql)

-This file contains SQL queries explicitly crafted to channel data into Tableau for the purpose of visualization.
+This file contains SQL queries explicitly created to channel data into Tableau for the purpose of visualization.